 Welcome to another update of our indoor window garden.
 Today we talk about the advantage of a window garden as an alternative to a passive solar greenhouse in a cold northern climate.

-In our experience the window garden has preformed very well growing year round in Zone 3 (temperature here can go down to -40 degrees).
+In our experience, the window garden has performed very well growing year round in Zone 3 (temperature here can go down to -40 degrees).

 See our last midwinter indoor garden update here: Indoor garden update winter 2018.

-We love our indoor window garden not just during the winter months, when it is full of all kind of greens and even tomatoes, it is also a great place to start seedlings in the spring, and cure fresh harvest in the summer and fall.
-In the summer months most of the room has shade, only the growing box at the window has sunshine.
+We love our indoor window garden not just during the winter months when it is full of all kinds of greens and even tomatoes, it is also a great place to start seedlings in the spring, and cure fresh harvest in the summer and fall.
+In the summer months, most of the room has shade, only the growing box at the window has sunshine.
 Because of the roof insulation the room never overheats.